How To Start A Hobby Farm In Pa

 You can deduct the expenses of a hobby farm on your tax return if you itemize your deductions.
 Expenses that may be deductible include the costs of land, seed, fertilizer, livestock, and feed.
 You may also be able to deduct the cost of repairs to your property, the cost of utilities, and the cost of your insurance.

-See also What Is A Hobby Farm In Australia
+See also Topps What Is Hobby Box

 However, you cannot deduct the value of your labor or the value of the animals or crops that you produce on your hobby farm.
 In addition, you cannot deduct the cost of your home if you use it for a hobby farm.